lifesfun/ConfigurableGorges/README.md

 The source code is avaliable via the my [Github repo](https://github.com/lifesfun/ns2Plugins).

 ## Thanks Goes To!
 [GhoulofGSG9](https://github.com/GhoulofGSG9) for code review and support for all of my coding development.
+Inspiration comes from the Gorges themselves!